Adicitus/bootdotdev.backbone/README.md

 Each client is expected to establish and maintain a connection with the server via TCP.

-Once a connection has been established, the server will issue a challenge by transmitting an amount of binary data (_challenge data_).
+Once a connection has been established, the server will issue a challenge by transmitting an amount of binary data (_challenge data_) and a pulic key (_server_pub_key_).

 In order to authenticate the connection, the client should generate a _signature_ using its pre-assigned private key and algorithm, which it then transmits via the TCP connection along with it's pre-assigned client_id.